 When will I get my Tickets?

 Once you reach your minimum fundraising target, you will be allocated a guaranteed ticket for the event.
-But you need to keep fundraising and raise as much money as you can.
-Tickets will be printed, packed and ready to be posted by Tuesday 28th November and you will receive your tickets one week prior to the event.
-Even once you receive your tickets you can keep fundraising for the sleep-out challenge.
+But you need to keep fundraising and raise as much money as you can!
+Tickets will be sent electronically (i.e. by email) around the 7th of December to help maximise everyones efforts.
+Even once you receive your tickets, you can still keep fundraising for the event.